Your first Query is FREE !

 Pulmonology (Asthma Doctors)

 Ask your Fever queries to our experienced general medicine physicians and receive instant medical advice and second opinion.

 Our medical panel consists of over 50+ highly skilled general medicine physicians who specialized in Fever treatment.

---Someone from Las Vegas, United States, 5 hours ago
+--Someone from Ashburn, United States, 54 minutes ago

---Someone from San Francisco, United States, 16 hours ago
+--Someone from Ashburn, United States, 1 day ago

 When an individual’s body temperature is more than 36 to 37 degree Celcius or 98 to 100 degree Fahrenheit, the person is said to have a fever.
 Fever can be caused by many factors like an infection, rheumatoid arthritis, sunburn, heat stroke, dehydration, alcohol withdrawal, cancer, autoimmune diseases, vaccination, and Amphetamine overuse.
 In kids, high fever can cause febrile seizures.
 Fever is usually treated with the use of nonsteroidal anti-inflammatory drugs (NSAIDs) like Paracetamol and Ibuprofen.